javatechy/docker-tools/git_commands.md

 git log --oneline
 ```

-# How to delete all your local branches but keep master
+### How to delete all your local branches but keep master
 ```
 git branch | Select-String -NotMatch -Pattern "master" | %{ git branch -D $_.ToString().Trim() }
 ```
+### Git take master to the some old date

+SHA will be output of the first command
+``
+git rev-list -1 --before="2020-04-07 12:00" master
+git checkout SHA
+``

 ### Apply a Git patch(.diff/.patch file)

 ```